 LinkedIn allows users to adjust their privacy settings anytime by clicking on the "Accounts & Settings" link at the top of every LinkedIn page.
 On that page, you can make your name and location invisible to other LinkedIn users.
 You can control how and if your connections are notified when you make changes to your profile or add new connections.
 And you can control whether even your direct connections can browse your connections list.

 That just about takes us to the end of our HowStuffWorks tour of how LinkedIn works.
-For more information about LinkedIn, social networks and related topics, check out the links on the next page.
+For more information about LinkedIn, social networks and related topics, check out the links below.